THE BETH HA-KENESETH SYNAGOGUE: a place of worship

-The Tevah was in a room closed to the public (2/3 of the room was covered by two parallel rows of pews) by a low marble colonnade, ending at the sides with two massive fluted columns, stretching to the ceiling and linked by the entablature containing the two Tables of the Law and the epigraph "REMEMBER WHO IS IN FRONT OF YOU".
-The internal wall perimeter featured epigraphs with texts of the Torah and the psalmists chosen by Rabbi Lazzaro Ottolenghi at the time of the inauguration of the Temple.
-The internal wall perimeter featured epigraphs with texts of the Torah and the psalmists chosen by Rabbi Lazzaro Ottolenghi at the inauguration of the Temple.
-The epigraph was one of the three "decorative" elements of the elegant and austere temple of Acqui, which were chosen for their high symbolism of the Law: the Word, in this case, or the polar star as guide of the believers.
-The second "decorative" element of high symbolic value was the column, the theophonic presence "of fire or smoke" in the Exodus for the protection of the chosen people, and symbol of the imposed orthopraxis: "be columns of the temple".
-The columns of Acqui’s temple were also used to reinforce the balustrade of the upper gallery (at the top, near the attic, in the wall opposite the Tevah; the women’s lower gallery extended in the shape of a U over three walls) and as pilasters of windows (also blind) overlooking the internal perimeter above the women’s galleries.
-The light, radiated by gas and oil lamps and by the huge skylight placed on the roof above the Tevah, was the third decorative and symbolic element representing the Light of knowledge guiding people through the law.
+The synagogue was located on the first floor of the building in via Saracco, close to Piazza Bollente, where from 1731 to 1848 was the Jewish Ghetto.
+It was made up of different spaces with specific destinations for use: the home of the Rabbi (the last one for over 50 years was Adolfo Salvatore Ancona, who lived in Acqui in his last years with his granddaughter Clotilde and his daughter-in-law Lina Salomoni; he died in Milan in 1952), the school (scola), the library of sacred and profane books, the janitor's room, a small guest house, a prayer room.
+It had a rectangular and "modern" plan compared to the other Piedmontese synagogues all with a central plan, divided into two parts: one for the officiants and one for the public.
+The Tevah was reserved for the Rabbi and the officiants.
+The sacred cabinet, or Aròn HaKodesh, containing the Torah scrolls was set in the wall, covered with the mantle (meil), over which was the crown (ataroth) adorned with the plate (tas); the Rabbi's chair and that of the Hazàn, the lamp perpetually lit (Ner Tamid) suspended from the ceiling in front of the Aròn, the Lichrahot Torà or throne on which the scroll was open for the reading of the para-shah on Saturdays.
+The Tevah was separated from the space for the public (two-thirds of the room was covered by two parallel rows of benches) by a low marble colonnade, completed at the sides by two impressive fluted columns, extended to the ceiling and bounded by the trabeation containing the two Tables of the Law, and the epigraph "KNOW BEFORE WHOM YOU STAND".
+The internal wall perimeter featured epigraphs with texts of the Torah and the psalmists chosen by the Rabbi Lazzaro Ottolenghi for the inauguration of the Temple.
+That of the epigraphs was one of three "decorative" elements of the elegant and austere temple of Acqui, which was chosen as high symbolism of the Law: the Word, in this case, or rather the north star, the action of the believer.
+The second "decorative" element of strong symbolic value was the column, described in Exodus as the theophany presence "of fire or smoke" as a protection of the chosen people, and symbol of the orthopraxis notion: "be columns of the temple".
+The columns of the temple were also reinforcements of the balustrade of the upper gallery (at the top, near the attic, in the wall opposite the Tevah; the women’s lower gallery extended in the shape of a U over three walls) and as pilasters of windows (also blind) overlooking the internal perimeter above the women’s galleries.
+The third “decorative” and symbolic element was light, radiated by gas and oil lamps and by the enormous skylight placed under-roof above the Tevah, and represented the Light of knowledge, that by means of the Law guided people.

-Shavuoth: celebration of the offering of the first harvest to the temple, 50 days after Pesah.
+Shavuoth - feast of the offering of the first harvest to the temple, 50 days after Pesah.

 CELEBRATIONS FOR SPECIAL EVENTS

-DAY OF JEWISH CULTURE.
+EUROPEAN DAY OF JEWISH CULTURE.

-Municipality of Acqui Terme;
+Comune di Acqui Terme;

 UCEI (Union of Italian Jewish Communities)